Chordal Sparsity for SDP-based Neural Network Verification: Network Verification with Chordal-DeepSDP

-\end{lemma} However, a chordal decomposition of \(Z(\gamma)\) given \(\mcal{E}_\beta\) is not obvious.
-This is because each \(\mcal{G}([N+1], \mcal{E}_\beta)\) is not chordal: the ``wing tips'' at the lower-left and upper-right corners allows for a chord-less cycle of length \(\geq 4\) between vertices \(1\) and \(N+1\), akin to the ``wheel'' shape seen in \cite[Figure 3.1 (right)]{vandenberghe2015chordal}.
+However, a chordal decomposition of \(Z(\gamma)\) given \(\mcal{E}\) is not obvious.
+This is because each \(\mcal{G}([N+1], \mcal{E})\) is in fact \emph{not} chordal: the ``wing tips'' at the lower-left and upper-right corners allows for a chord-less cycle of length \(\geq 4\) between vertices \(1\) and \(N+1\), akin to the ``wheel'' shape seen in \cite[Figure 3.1 (right)]{vandenberghe2015chordal}.